sergiooncode/conversational-agent/README.md

 `Customer Support User Reassurance and Send Off`

 - In the TTS flow there is only one endpoint to create a speech recording with a follow-up to a given conversation for which a summary should exist.
-The recording file currently is saved in the local file system.
+The recording file currently is saved in the local file system (but it could be changed to an S3 bucket in a following iteration).
 This flow relies on the ElevenLabs API accessed through its Python client.

 - This TTS flow is not fully defined since a user could only listen to the recording but nothing else like for example reply with a question.
 The recording is generated given a text based on the summary of the conversation and a static template